 A court order can only be appealed if something was mishandled in the initial trial.
 An appellate court will not review any new evidence that came to light after the original ruling; instead, it will review the events of the original trial and the actions of the court.
 Some of the most common grounds for appeal in California family court include:

-• Misinterpretation or misapplication of applicable laws.
+- Misinterpretation or misapplication of applicable laws.
 It’s possible for a family court to wrongly interpret or apply certain laws, whether they pertain to property division, child custody, spousal support, child support, or any other facet of family law.
+It is also possible for a misinterpretation or misapplication of a binding precedent to have occurred or for some novel issue to have resulted in an incorrect ruling from the court.

 Timeline for Appeal

 Note that there are some cases in which you could have up to 180 days to appeal a court decision.
+Typically, this 180-day window would apply if you were not sent a notice of entry of the order in question.
 The timeline for an appeal can become complex, and there are details specific to each case that should be reviewed by a qualified family law attorney.

 Why Do I Need a Family Law Attorney?